 There is a great deal of speculation regarding the nature of the dowsing response, but what is most important is that it works!
 Dowsers help locate sources of drinking water underground, find lost objects and people, identify energetic disturbances in the environment, and much more.

-Like most areas of New England, there is usually an abundance of water flowing underground in Connecticut.
+In the Berkshires, like most areas of New England, there is usually an abundance of water flowing underground.
 Underground streams of water, called water veins, flow in wandering channels through the various strata of earth, sometimes intersecting one another and other times overlapping at different depths.

 Water veins have many characteristics which are of interest to the dowser.
 Depth undergound, width, flow rate, purity, seasonal fluctuations, and existing use are among the many factors that dowsers consider when identifying a potential vein to tap.